ayamaguire/gowebserver/README.md

 # gowebserver
 Little webserver in Go by Aya Maguire
-Usage: Put webserv.go in its own folder in your src folder Run it with "go run webserv.go "
+Usage: Put webserv.go in its own folder in your src folder.
+Run it with "go run webserv.go "

 It will listen on port 8080.
 Send a post request like: